horizontalsystems/blockchain-crypto-guides/guides/token_guides/curve-finance.md

 ## Pool Profitability

-- when depositing funds to a liquidity pool, regardless of whether you are depositing multiple tokens or just one, your deposits will be auto-split into multiple tokens based on token distribution in the pool.
+- When depositing funds to a liquidity pool, regardless of whether you are depositing multiple tokens or just one, your deposits will be auto-split into multiple tokens based on token distribution in the pool.

-- if you decide to deposit 4 DAI tokens to the pool that has 200 DAI (50%), 100 USDT (25%) and 100 USDC(25%) tokens, then your deposit will be split in 2 DAI, 1 USDT and 1 USDC.
+- If you decide to deposit 4 DAI tokens to the pool that has 200 DAI (50%), 100 USDT (25%) and 100 USDC(25%) tokens, then your deposit will be split in 2 DAI, 1 USDT and 1 USDC.

-- when withdrawing from a pool you will be typically withdrawing in all pool tokens, regardless of which token you deposit.
+- When withdrawing from a pool you will be typically withdrawing in all pool tokens, regardless of which token you deposit.

-## Curve Token
+- Due to versatile pool deposit mechanisms, adding funds to liquidity pools can be quite expensive when Ethereum network is busy.

-Curve DEX has a governance token CRV which provides [additional perks](https://guides.curve.fi/crv-launches-curve-dao-and-crv/) when interacting with Curve services including voting capabilities on important decisions.
+Curve Finance significantly more complex than Uniswap and integrates more third party DeFi services into its products.

-For more info on Curve check out the [FAQ page](https://www.curve.fi/rootfaq) on project website.
+Therefore, Curve Finance carries more security risks.